Large freighter ship

 Some of the specific types of maritime injuries that seamen can obtain compensation for under the terms of the Jones Act include (but are not limited to):

 It’s important to point out that there is generally a 3-year statute of limitations for filing Jones Act claims.
 Effectively, this means that injured maritime workers have 3 years from the date of their injury to file their claims.
 If they wait and try to file a Jones Act claim after 3 years have passed, they will typically lose their right to obtain compensation for their maritime injuries under the Jones Act.
+A maritime attorney at Savage Law Firm can provide further clarification based on the details of your specific situation.

 Portland Maritime Injuries and Jones Act Lawyers at Savage Law Firm

-Since 1977, the Portland maritime injuries and Jones Act attorneys at Savage Law Firm have been dedicated to defending the rights of injured seamen and to providing them with the highest quality legal services.
+Since 1977, the Portland maritime lawyers and Jones Act attorneys at Savage Law Firm have been dedicated to defending the rights of injured seamen and to providing them with the highest quality legal services.

 We realize how devastating maritime injuries can be, and our lawyers are here to aggressively advocate injured seamen’s rights to both justice and compensation.
-While this means that our Portland maritime injuries and Jones Act lawyers will work diligently to help our clients tell their stories in court, it also means that our attorneys and dedicated staff will vigorously stand up to insurers and others outside of the courtroom to ensure that our clients are able to obtain the settlements they deserve.
+While this means that our Portland maritime attorneys and Jones Act lawyers will work diligently to help our clients tell their stories in court, it also means that our maritime attorneys and dedicated staff will vigorously stand up to insurers and others outside of the courtroom to ensure that our clients are able to obtain the settlements they deserve.

 Contact Us for a Free Case Evaluation